Forks of Slackware Linux, Oldest Surviving Linux Distribution

 Slacko Puppy Linux Ultra-lightweight Woof-CE build system Emergency recovery systems

-Other Notable Slackware Forks
+Other Notable Forks of Slackware Linux

 Despite the growing number of forks, Slackware remains the core inspiration and source for these diverse Linux experiences.
 Its philosophy of simplicity and stability has influenced many other distributions, and its community continues to thrive and contribute to the open-source world.